26 września 2025

 Who Beti is and why she does what she does

-Beti is a piercer with more than 14 years of experience, gained both at conferences and in daily work with clients.
-Importantly, she was the first Polish woman accepted into the Association of Professional Piercers (APP) and is the president of Professional Piercers Poland.
-She works at Sztorm every day, responsible for piercings, client care and education.
-Her philosophy is simple: a good piercing begins with trust, proper preparation and attentive communication.
-She carries this same philosophy into the conference.
+Firstly, Beti is a piercer with more than 14 years’ experience gained at conferences and in daily client work.
+Importantly, she was the first Polish woman accepted into the Association of Professional Piercers.
+She is now the president of Professional Piercers Poland.
+Every day she works at Sztorm, caring for clients, performing piercings and educating people.
+Her philosophy is simple: a good piercing begins with trust, preparation and attentive communication.
+Furthermore, she applies the same philosophy to the conference.
+For example, in 2021 she organised the first piercer conference in Poland almost single‑handedly.
+Each year the event grew in scale and reputation.
+It gained team support and became a unique celebration of piercing.
+Consequently, the fifth edition of PPP was special.
+It was both a jubilee and a conference full of substantive lectures and internationally renowned guests.

 What happened during the 5th PPP Conference